10 Reasons Why You Should Get An iPad To Create Art

 Apple IOS sync makes creating on your iPad so, so convenient!
 Instead of moving all your files back and forth, Apple’s sync makes the interchanging between different apps and media easier and lets you continue on your work without much of a delay.

-There are a lot of artists out there who use the iPad for drawing, sketching, animation, etc. This means that you can find tons of references and support on the internet!
+There are a lot of artists out there who use the iPad for drawing, sketching, animation, and many other creative endeavors.
+This means that you can find tons of references and support on the internet!
 And the iPad art community keeps on growing and growing.
 Questions about drawing techniques, art contests, weekly challenges, brushes, inspiration and so much more are all in the palm of your hands when using an iPad to create art.
 (Procreate’s Community)